 Guidance on filming is available from the British Film Commission (BFC).

 Detailed guidance on drone flying in London and other towns and cities can be found in CAP722.

-Due to the large number of possible circumstances, the CAA can only give general guidelines, however a person or people under the control of the SUA operator or remote pilot of a small unmanned aircraft can generally be considered to be:
+Due to the large number of possible circumstances, the CAA can only give general guidelines, however a person or people under the control of the UAS operator or remote pilot of an unmanned aircraft can generally be considered to be:

-In principle, someone who is under the control of the SUA operator or remote pilot at a mass public event must be able to:
+In principle, someone who is under the control of the UAS operator or remote pilot at a mass public event must be able to: